mgormley/agiga/README.txt

 Building          :
 -------------------

-A build.xml is provided for building with Apache Ant.
-Example commands are below and should be run from the top level directory that contains the build.xml.
+A pom.xml is provided for building with Maven.
+Example commands are below and should be run from the top level directory that contains the pom.xml.

 # To compile:
-ant
+mvn compile

 # To clean and compile
-ant clean compile
+mvn clean compile

 # To build jars of classes and sources:
-ant jar
+mvn compile assembly:single

 -------------------
 Release Notes     :